loginom/loginom-help-en-omegat/data/visualization/table/README.md

 * **#**: number of row in the table;
 * **№**: row number in the source data set (for example, after filtration).

-It is possible to configure sorting by clicking the columns headers in the visualizer as such.
+It is possible to configure sorting by clicking on the columns headers in the visualizer as such.

 Value of each cell can be copied in the text format by pressing Ctrl+C keys combination.